secretGeek/today-i-learned-staging/azure_devops/favelet_to_calculate_total_points.md

 <a href="javascript:(alert(Array.from(document.getElementsByClassName('grid-row-selected')).reduce((all, row) => { all += Number.parseInt(row.children[6].innerText) || 0; return all; }, 0)))">sum points</a> &larr; *add this link as a favorite, for example, drag it to your bookmarks bar `tip`*

-Here is the bookmarket in full
+Here is the bookmarklet in full

 	javascript:(alert(Array.from(document.getElementsByClassName('grid-row-selected')).reduce((all, row) => { all += Number.parseInt(row.children[6].innerText) || 0; return all; }, 0)))